thakyZ/FFXIV_Vibe_Plugin/README.md

 ## Our TODO
 Our current ideas and feedbacks are in: [TODO List](./Docs/TODO.md)

+A **profile selector (in game)** is scheduled to be developed.
+But since the begining of this project (28 Apr 2020), we have only reached a donation marker of 20$.
+After so much effort, this plugin is not our priority anymore since we can not make a living from it.

 ## Build yourself
 You can build yourself, instructions are here: [Build yourself](./Docs/BUILD.md)